tymefighter/Compiler/project/Compiler/Errors.md

 - Repeated allocating statements are occurring in loops
 - Not updating a same named variable in frame map which is in an outer scope
+- Correct order of passing num alloc to functions